 A UML object diagram represents a single example of a class and is used to illustrate one datapoint in your application.
 When you create a new object, called an instance specification, UModel lets you assign an existing class represented by the instance.
 UModel automatically supplies instances of the appropriate properties from the defining class to the object, and you can then insert sample values for your object.

-A composite structure diagrams illustrates a conceptual design and raises the level of abstraction by communicating the design strategy without referencing any particular programming language, operating system, or other specific implementation details.
+A composite structure diagram illustrates a conceptual design and raises the level of abstraction by communicating the design strategy without referencing any particular programming language, operating system, or other specific implementation details.

 UML Deployment diagrams provide a picture of the physical architecture of the hardware, software, and artifacts of the system.
 Deployment diagrams can be thought of as the opposite end of the spectrum from use cases, depicting the physical form of the system as opposed to conceptual pictures of users and devices interacting with the system.